fwup-home/fwup/README.md

 # Examples!

 See [bbb-buildroot-fwup](https://github.com/fhunleth/bbb-buildroot-fwup) for firmware update examples for the BeagleBone Black and Raspberry Pi.
-The [Nerves Project](https://github.com/nerves-project/nerves-sdk) has some similar examples.
+The [Nerves Project](https://github.com/nerves-project/nerves_system_br) has more examples and is better maintained.
 The regression tests can also be helpful.

 My real world use of `fwup` involves writing the new firmware to place on the Flash that's not in current use and then